bmegha98/30-Days-of-Code/README.md

 Each of the N subsequent lines contains 2 space-separated strings denoting a person's first name and email ID, respectively.
 * Output Format
 Print an alphabetically-ordered list of first names for every user with a gmail account.
 Each name must be printed on a new line.
+29. Given set S={1,2,3,....,N} .
+Find two integers, A and B (where A<B), from set S such that the value of A&B is the maximum possible and also less than a given integer,K .
+In this case, & represents the bitwise AND operator.
+ * Input Format
+The first line contains an integer, T, the number of test cases.
+Each of the T subsequent lines defines a test case as 2 space-separated integers, N and K, respectively.
+* Output Format
+For each test case, print the maximum possible value of A&B on a new line.